MonoSR: Open-Vocabulary Spatial Reasoning from Monocular Images: Introduction

-To address these limitations, we present MonoSR, a large-scale dataset designed for monocular spatial reasoning in open-world scenarios.
+To address these limitations, we present MonoSR, a large-scale dataset for open-world monocular spatial reasoning with guaranteed single-view answerability.
 An overview of MonoSR is shown in Fig.~\ref{fig:overview}.
-To endow VLMs with human-like spatial reasoning ability, MonoSR sets a single-view image as input, mimicking how humans perceive the world while avoiding the explicit geometric cues present in multi-view or video-based datasets.
-Furthermore, MonoSR encompasses a diverse range of scenes, spanning from indoor to outdoor environments and from object-level to scene-level understanding.
-By incorporating a broader set of categories that extend beyond the indoor-focused classes of prior datasets, MonoSR establishes a more comprehensive and realistic open-world dataset for training and evaluating spatial reasoning.
-Finally, MonoSR is meticulously designed with three hierarchical levels of tasks: low-level perception, mid-level imagination, and high-level reasoning with diverse question types\cite{zhang2025flatland,lee2025perspective}.
-These tasks mirror human cognitive processes and provide a comprehensive foundation for training and evaluating the spatial reasoning capabilities of current models\cite{collins2024building_machines_learn_think_with_people}.

-In addition, we investigate the influence of different types of auxiliary information.
-Existing spatial reasoning methods typically design plug-in modules to extract spatial cues directly from multi-view input images.
-However, since explicit spatial information cannot be recovered from a single monocular image, there is a need for design guidelines tailored to monocular spatial reasoning.
-In this work, we approach this problem from a data-centric perspective.
-Specifically, we fine-tune the same base model, Qwen-2.5VL-3B\cite{bai2025qwen2}, using a variety of input configurations—including global scene information, 2D visual prompts that expose 2D spatial cues, 3D bounding boxes that explicitly encode 3D geometry, and combinations of these signals.
-The results of this investigation provide valuable insights for the development of future monocular 3D spatial reasoning methods.

-Finally, leveraging MonoSR, we perform an extensive evaluation of state-of-the-art open- and closed-source VLMs, uncovering their limitations in this challenging monocular and open-world scenario.
-Our main contributions are as follows: \begin{itemize} \item We introduce MonoSR, a large-scale monocular dataset for spatial reasoning in open-world scenarios.
-With meticulously designed hierarchical tasks, MonoSR encompasses perception, imagination, and situational reasoning abilities that mimic human spatial reasoning processes. \item We investigate the influence of different types of auxiliary information, providing practical guidance for the design of future monocular 3D spatial reasoning methods. \item A comprehensive study of current state-of-the-art open- and closed-source VLMs on MonoSR reveals their limitations in such a challenging monocular and open-world setting. \end{itemize}
+MonoSR takes a single RGB image as input, without relying on the explicit geometric cues present in multi-view or video-based settings.
+Beyond input modality, MonoSR spans indoor, outdoor, and object-centric domains across 98 semantic categories, supporting both large-scale training and open-world evaluation.
+Tasks are organized into three hierarchical cognitive levels: foundational perception, perspective-aware imagination, and situational reasoning~\cite{zhang2025flatland, Lee2025PerspectiveAware,Collins2024BuildingMachines}.